bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 <p> A long time ago, in a city far far away, the Empires had taken GNU tar
 and placed it into proprietary backup solutions.
-A small band of freedom fighters enforced the GPL to liberate users who were opressed by the proprietary nature of GPL violators.</p>
+A small band of freedom fighters enforced the GPL to liberate users who were oppressed by the proprietary nature of GPL violators.</p>

 # Tar Wars